Giddyspurz/WifiSteal/README.md

 # WifiSteal
-A Tool to thats steals Wifi Info from Victims and Emails The Credentials to the Attacker
+A Tool thats steals Wifi Info from Victims and Emails The Credentials to the Attacker

 Add your Email & Email Password in The Script